SoftUni-Internal/interactive-content/ZA/02-Expressions-and-Statements/07-Homework.md

 Write a program to calculate a triangle area:

   * Read from input a `side a` and `height` - **floating-point numbers**
-  * Calculate the area of a triangle by the side and height
+  * Calculate the area of the triangle
   * Print the area, formatted to the 2nd digit after decimal point

 ## Example
 | **Input** | **Output** |
 | --- | --- |